 If you experience network disruption, your YouTube video may pause.
-Maybe the video is buffering, or there’s a server error at the moment.
-YouTube’s in-built algorithm pauses the video every time there’s a network issue unless the video is fully downloaded.
+Maybe the video is buffering, or there’s a temporary server error.
+YouTube’s in-built algorithm pauses the video every time there’s a network issue (excluding downloaded videos).

 Other than internet issues, certain browsers can cause YouTube to pause videos.
 There can be a glitch caused by the cookies or cache files, or some extensions may interrupt the video from loading properly.